-Under the 15-year exemption all capital gains from the sale of business assets are disregarded.
-Under three conditions.
-The taxpayer must have owned the assets for more than 15 years.
-The taxpayer is over 55 unless permanently incapacitated.
-And the sale is in connection with their retirement or permanently incapacitated.
+Under the 15-year exemption all capital gains from the sale of business assets are disregarded, if the taxpayer has owned the assets for more than 15 years, is over 55 and sells in connection with retirement or is permanently incapacitated.

 The 50% reduction in s152-C reduces the capital gain by 50%.
 It is the easiest of the four to qualify for.
 The moment you pass the basic conditions you got this one nailed.

 The retirement exemption provides that capital gains from the sale of business assets are tax free.
 But there is a life time limit of $500,000 per person.
 If the owner is under 55, the exempt amounts need to be paid into a super or retirement savings account.

 And the rollover exemption allows to defer recognition of the capital gains.
 The only conditions is that the funds are used to replace small business assets or make a capital improvement to an existing asset.